Questions and answers

 How will the areas be co-ordinated?

 Using free school meal (FSM) data, we have produced data maps to show where the highest areas of need are.
-These are attached to the online expression of interest (EOI) which closed in November 2021.

-If you would like copies sent to you please email the HAF team.
 The HAF team have worked with providers, schools and families to develop provision in areas of high need and more broadly across the county.
 If multiple expressions of interest were received for one area, we were open to revisiting them to either bring partners together that complement each other or explore whether any provision offered can be moved.
 If you have the mobility to spread more widely please indicate this on the application.

 How will the number of participants for each partner be decided?